patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 </React.Fragment>
 ```

-## Inline alert examples
+### Inline alerts variants

 Use inline alerts to display an alert in line with content.

-### Inline variants

 All alert variants may use the `isInline` property to place alerts in content-heavy areas, such as within forms, wizards, or drawers.

 ```ts
 import React from 'react';